We stand against antisemitism

 - Definition itself

-- Article by Kenneth Stern I drafted the definition of antisemitism.
+- Articles by Kenneth Stern: July 2021: Jewish Forward Biden’s pick for antisemitism envoy will need to answer these tough questions ; December: 2019: The Guardian I drafted the definition of antisemitism.
 Rightwing Jews are weaponizing it.

 - Progressive Jewish groups in USA oppose codification of definition (including J-Street and New Israel Fund)